piallai/glove/README.md

 ###### Find library

-Copy [CMake/FindGlove.cmake](./CMake/FindGlove.cmake) to a folder named <code>/CMake/CMakeModules</code> at the root of the CMake project.
+Copy [CMake/FindGlove.cmake](./CMake/FindGlove.cmake) to a folder named <code>/CMake/CMakeModules</code> at the root of your CMake project.
 In the CMakeLists.txt, add where to look for <code>FindGlove.cmake</code> by setting

 ```cmake